asleix/daspack/README.md

 # DASPack: Controlled data compression for Distributed Acoustic Sensing

 DASPack is a fast, open-source compressor for huge Distributed Acoustic Sensing (DAS) datasets.
 It supports **lossless** and **fixed-accuracy lossy** modes, letting you store data with an exact bound on reconstruction error.
+Read the [paper](https://arxiv.org/abs/2507.16390) to find out more!

 The core is written in Rust for speed and safety, with a thin Python API for convenient integration into your workflows.

-**DISCLAIMER:** We are testing the code, official release will be by mid-august.
+We’re continuously improving the code to serve everyone better.
+Feel free to share your use cases or report any issues in the [Discussions section](https://github.com/asleix/daspack/discussions)!

 ---